elizabethjmohr/ejmohr/content/project/snowyOwls/index.md

 <figcaption align = "center"><b>Figure 4.</b> Number of eBird checklists (birding sessions) per 1,000 residents, 2010-2019. </figcaption>
 </figure>

 All in all, the checklist data allows us to account for the number of birders in each state, how often they go birding, and how often they report their sightings on eBird.
 This then allows us to determine if the patterns we're observing are due to snowy owl behavior rather than human birder behavior.
-Let's visualize locations of snowy owl observations (green) alongside all birding sessions. [^3]
+Let's visualize locations of snowy owl observations (blue) alongside all birding sessions. [^3]

 <figure>
-<iframe src="sightings.png" width = "100%" height = 380 seamless = "seamless" frameBorder = "0"> </iframe>
+<iframe src="sightings.png" width = "100%" height = 460 seamless = "seamless" frameBorder = "0"> </iframe>
 <figcaption align = "center"><b>Figure 5.</b> Snowy owl sightings reported on eBird during winter migration seasons from 2009-2021.
 Sightings are more concentrated in areas with higher concentrations of birding activity or eBird checklists. </figcaption>
 </figure>